Five years ago, I wanted to get fit.

-So, track your behavior or skill, make your progress noticeable and aim for mastery.
+So, track your behavior or skill, make your progress noticeable, and aim for mastery.

-The purpose acts as a fuel for your soul.
+The purpose acts as fuel for your soul.
 When you have a strong purpose, quitting is not an option.
 Why are you doing what you’re doing?

-The reason I workout is that I want to look and feel good in my body.
+The reason I work out is that I want to look and feel good in my body.
 I want to use my body to the best of my ability.
 I want to live a long, lively life while avoiding diseases.

-The reason I write is that I want to express myself and make a positive impact in your life.
+The reason I write is that I want to express myself and make a positive impact on your life.
 I want to make the world a better place because I was here.
 To reach you, I have to master my craft.